zixuant5/UltraWave/README.md

 To build and install the `ultrawave` package in-place, such that you can edit the files without re-installing the package, run the following command at the `UltraWave` directory:

+    cd UltraWave
     pip install --upgrade pip
-    pip install . -r requirements.txt
+    pip install -r requirements.txt
+    pip install -e .

 For Windows users who use conda environment, if an error shows that 'pip' is not recognized, you can try:

     conda install pip

+You can run `pip show ultrawave` to check the version of ultrawave.
+The latest version now is 0.2.0.

 ### Run Examples

-To run the jupyter notebook example, you can go to the `ultrawave` directory.
+To run the jupyter notebook example, you can go to the `UltraWave` directory.

     jupyter notebook